 Even with all the reasons to recommend it, we won’t claim this is a powerful or professional saw.
-At these speeds, it’s best for amateur DIY.
+At these speeds, it’s the best bandsaw for amateur DIY.
 One other caveat: when running at 2620 FPM, the saw belt rubs against the motor mount, which wears through it pretty quickly.

 2. Rikon 10-305 Band Saw – The Runner-up